-Most blog owners share what’s important to them, how they view life, write about their area of expertise, and use language that is particular to them.
+Most bloggers share what’s important to them, how they view life, write about their area of expertise, and use language that is particular to them.
 Their website evolves, but it’s still singular to their viewpoints.
-And that’s fine, after all a personal blog is well, personal.
-The writer has the option to write about whatever they like, and not worry about reader’s opinions on the topic.
+And that’s fine, after all, a personal blog is, well, personal.
+The writer has the option to write about whatever they like, and not necessarily worry about reader’s opinions on the topic.

 Eventually, if the writing is sound, they will attract an audience.
-Granted, that’s not always the case, but for the most part, writers tell their truth as they see it and that’s what a reader gets – the writer’s truth.
+Granted, that’s not always the case, but for the most part, writers tell their truth as they see it and that’s what a reader gets – that singular writer’s truth.

 Alone I Can’t, Together, We Can

-And when we collaborate with guest contributors, everybody wins.
-I know that reads cliche, but it sums up our philosophy.
+When we collaborate with guest contributors, everybody wins.
+I know that reads cliché, but it sums up our philosophy.

 Some days, I don’t have a new post, but every day I have views.
 I’m grateful that one of my co-writers initially drew the readers to the site that day, but that one of my titles caught the reader’s attention, and that something I wrote attracted them as well.